-The Tripartite Partnership (TPP) Project is a joint collaboration between the Netherlands Water Partnership, TREND the lead implementer and some national actors and stakeholders in the water and sanitation sector in Ghana working to identify and promote innovative management models for the delivery of water, sanitation and hygiene (WASH) services to the urban poor.
-TPP started in January 2008 as a response to the lack of knowledge and capacity for dealing with the challenges of pro-poor urban water and sanitation services delivery.
+The Tripartite Partnership (TPP) Project is a joint collaboration among the Netherlands Water Partnership, TREND, the lead implementer and some National actors and stakeholders in the water and sanitation sector in Ghana, working to identify and promote Innovative Management Models for the delivery of water, sanitation and hygiene (WASH) services to the urban poor.
+TPP started in January 2008, as a response to the lack of knowledge and capacity for dealing with the challenges of pro-poor urban water and sanitation services delivery.
 The overall goal of the TPP is to ensure a "Strengthened sector capacity for planning and delivery of pro-poor water and sanitation services."
 The specific objectives of the project are to:

-- Identify a range of innovative management models for providing water services to the urban poor - Test innovative models through selected demonstration projects - Utilize the learning outcomes of the project to support the creation of the enabling environment (policy, regulation legislative frameworks) for these models to be scaled up.
+- Identify a range of innovative management models for providing water services to the urban poor. - Test innovative models through selected demonstration projects. - Utilize the learning outcomes of the project to support the creation of the enabling environment (policy, regulation and legislative frameworks) for these models to be scaled up.

 TPP has reviewed various management models, both locally and globally to identify promising innovative ways of ensuring sustained delivery of WASH services to the urban poor.
-The best practices gleaned from various studies will inform the design of various tools and guidelines for replication within the Ghanaian WASH sector.
-Using knowledge management, advocacy and promotion of networking the results will be used to ensure improved services delivery at the decentralised level and strengthened policy at the sectoral level.
+The best practices which were critically obtained from the various studies would inform the design of various tools and guidelines for replication within the Ghanaian WASH sector.
+Using knowledge management, advocacy and promotion of networking, the results will be used to ensure improved service delivery at the and strengthened policy at the sectarian level.
 Plans are advanced for TPP to pilot promising innovative management models with the support of the African Water Facility (AWF) of the African Development Bank (AfDB) for infrastructure development.

-As part of project activities to achieve the above objectives, a scoping of existing Management Model and a GIS mapping exercise were carried out between April and November, 2008.
-At a meeting with stakeholders on 12 November 2008, the outcomes of the scoping studies were presented and a number of case areas were identified, covering a wide range of issues across the four main ecological zones of Ghana, for further studies to provide better understanding on the ways different management models affect WASH service delivery in Ghana.
+As part of the project activities to achieve the above objectives, a scoping of existing Management Model and a GIS mapping exercise were carried out between April and November, 2008.
+At a meeting with stakeholders on 12 November 2008, the outcomes of the scoping studies were presented, and a number of case areas were identified, covering a wide range of issues across the four main ecological zones of Ghana, for further studies to provide better understanding on the ways different management models affect WASH service delivery in Ghana.

-In line with the central theme of the TPP - innovative management models for services delivery to the urban poor, this report describes the Public-Private Partnership (PPP) model where the operations and maintenance of small towns water supply schemes have been delegated to private operators.
-The report is on three small towns' water supply schemes with PPP model in Bekwai in the Ashanti Region, Atebubu in the Brong Ahafo Region and Wassa Akropong in the Western Region, as part of a series of case studies conducted under the TPP Project on promising management models in the water and sanitation sector in Ghana.
+In line with the central theme of the TPP - Innovative Management Models for services delivery to the urban poor, this report describes the Public-Private Partnership (PPP) model, where the operations and maintenance of small towns water supply schemes have been delegated to private operators.
+The report is on three small towns' water supply schemes with PPP model in Bekwai in the Ashanti Region, Atebubu in the Brong Ahafo Region and Wassa Akropong in the Western Region, as part of a series of nine (9) cases conducted under the TPP Project on promising management models in the water and sanitation sector in Ghana.